 It is essential for people in leadership positions to replace poor expectations with positive expectations, as the Golem effect can hinder people from achieving their goals by making them think less of themselves.

-This has far-reaching consequences across all life works, and understanding how powerful expectations are, helps you only expect the best.
+This has far-reaching consequences across all areas of our lives, and understanding how powerful expectations are, would help you to expect only the best.
 It is important to note that the best way to help people be their best is to believe they can win against all odds.

 Similarly, the Golem creature in Jewish mythology had to be destroyed when it became harmful.
 Likewise, the Golem effect is destructive in real life and should be overcome.